Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

 Its sights like this make Catania one of the best places to visit in Sicily!

 If you ask someone to name one thing they know about Sicily, most people will say Mt Etna.
-The volcano is arguably the most famous places to visit in Sicily and it’s one you should check out.
+The volcano is arguably the most famous place to visit in Sicily and it’s one you should check out.
+If you’re doing a Sicily road trip, it’s a place you have to stop at along the way.

 One of the most obvious is hiking.
 You can hike up to the crater at 2920 metres if you wish, which will give you an impressive view of your surroundings and an interesting look into the workings of an active volcano.